Mario-CyberS/RaspbPi-as-mini-Firewall-NAT-Gateway/README.md

 Make all the following changes to your PC below (Windows 11 Pro)

-### Make the Rule Persistent and Force it ON at Boot
+### Make the Firewall Rule Persistent and Force it ON at Boot
 You can create a Startup Task that automatically runs Enable-NetFirewallRule each time your PC boots up.
 1. Open Task Scheduler
 2. Click Create Task (not "Basic Task")